Bungalo Records

 Bungalo Records is a record label and distribution company, exclusively distributed by Universal Music Group.
-Bungalo Records was formed in 2000 and has been with Universal Music Group for 21 years.
-Best known as one of America's pioneering independent record labels, Bungalo Records has distributed mainstream artists such as DJ Quik, Mack 10, Patti LaBelle, Rodney Jerkins, The Jacksons, La Toya Jackson, Carl Thomas (singer), Suga Free, Russel Simmons & Babyface (musician) (Wake Up Everybody (2004 album)), Fred Hammond, The Game (rapper) (Stop Snitchin, Stop Lyin DVD), Mannie Fresh, Kurupt and Heavy D.
+Bungalo Records was formed in 2000 and has been with Universal Music Group for over 20 years.
+Best known as one of America's pioneering independent record labels, Bungalo Records has distributed mainstream artists such as DJ Quik, Mack 10, Patti LaBelle, Rodney Jerkins, The Jacksons, La Toya Jackson, Carl Thomas, Suga Free, Babyface, Fred Hammond, The Game, Mannie Fresh, Kurupt and Heavy D.